Altarax/Time-frequency-analysis/README.md

 This project allows us (if you finish it, and i finished it) to do a Time-Frequency Analysis for evolutionary signals.

-/!\ All my comments are not in english /!\
+/!\ All my comments are not necessarily in english /!\

 For this project and all projects, it was obliged to create a demo version (with a chirp signal) and a project version (with an audio file).